mels0n/tabletop_scheduler/README.md

 - **Telegram / Discord Bot**:
   - Pins a live-updating dashboard in your group chat.
   - Notifies everyone when an event is finalized.
+  - **Discord Exclusive**:
-  - **Discord Exclusive**: "Recover with Discord" allows instant login for event managers.
+    - "Recover with Discord" allows instant login for event managers.
+    - Post live-updating dashboards to your channel.
 - **Privacy-First**: Your data stays on your server (SQLite).
 We capture as little information as possible and use your local browser cache to remember who you are.

 ## One Click Start (Cloud)